 Rexulti is an anti-psychotic medication that is intended to treat disorders such as schizophrenia and depression.
+Rexulti is FDA-approved for treatment for Major Depressive disorder (MDD) and Schizophrenia.
 It is the successor to the highly commercially successful drug Abilify.
 Like Abilify, Rexulti has side effects that can have devastating consequences.
 Specifically, some who have taken the drug have experienced bouts of compulsive gambling that have caused them severe financial distress.
 Other addictive behavior has resulted from Rexulti as well.
 Lawyers are investigating the possibility of lawsuits against the manufacturer Otsuka Pharmaceuticals for the harm caused by these side effects.
 If you or a loved one has taken Rexulti and suffered from compulsive behavior, including gambling, you should immediately contact a Rexulti lawsuit lawyer to discuss your case.
 Coming forward in the investigatory phase increases the chances that successful lawsuits may be filed against the maker of this drug.

 What is Rexulti?